-Strategy 6:
+Strategy 6: Retain Yarra’s existing industrial precincts for manufacturing and urban services

 As industrial employment continues to decline demand for (traditional) industrial zoned land is likely to contract.
 Yarra currently hosts three larger precincts of industrial land, the largest being at Abbotsford which includes the Carton United Brewery, and two smaller consolidated industrial areas at Richmond East and Burnley South (Figure 42).